intel-mpx/intel-mpx.github.io/pages/microbenchmarks.md

 | `bndcl r` + `bndcu r` +         | `store`    | 3    |   | both-bounds simple check, rare
 | `bndcl m` + `bndcu m` +         | `store`    | 1.5  |   | both-bounds LEA-style check, **frequent**

+{% include alert text='**Note**: Before we go deeper into discussion, it is crucial to distinguish two types of operands used in bounds checking: direct memory address (`r`) and relative LEA-style addresses(`m`).
+In assembly, the first one may look like this: `bndcl %rax,%bnd0`--it takes address in `rax`, compare it with lower bound of `bnd0` and rise _#BR_ exception if it is violates the bound.
+This instruction consist of one comparison and maps to a single microoperation.
+The second type is more complex: `bndcl  (%rax,%rbx,4),%bnd0`.
+First, the address has to be calculated by multiplying `rbx` by 4 and then adding `rax`.
+Only afterwards can the resulting address be checked against the lower bound of `bnd0`.
+Accordingly, it requires one more microoperation to calculate the address and, as we can see from [the table in the previous section](/microbenchmarks#mpxinstr), it can be executed only on port 1.' %}

 The table highlights a bottleneck of `bndcl m` and `bndcu m` (due to contention on port P1).
 Let's first consider checks before loads and then before stores.

 In case of loads, the original program can execute two loads in parallel, achieving a throughput of 2 IPC.
 Under MPX, the load can be prepended with a single-bound check---which can happen in case of loop optimizations, but is very rare in reality.
-If this single-bound check is `bndcl r`, then IPC doubles: two loads and two bounds-checks occupy four distinct ports simultaneously.
+If this single-bound check is `bndcl r`, then IPC doubles: two loads and two bounds-checks can be executed in parallel because they do not share ports.
 However, if the check is `bndcl m`, then IPC *stays the same (two)*: only one load and one bounds-check can execute in one cycle since `bndcl m` contends on P1.
 The typical case is when MPX inserts two bounds checks.
 In this case, for `r` checks, IPC increases to three instructions per cycle: one load, one lower-, and one upper-bound check per cycle.